 An earthquake is a sudden, rapid shaking of the ground caused by the shifting of rocks deep underneath the earth’s surface.
-Earthquakes can happen without warning and can result in injuries and damage to property and roads.
 Earthquakes can cause fires, tsunamis, landslides or avalanches.
-While they can happen anywhere, areas at higher risk for earthquakes include California, Oregon, Washington, Alaska, Hawaii, Puerto Rico and the Mississippi Valley.
+While they can happen anywhere without warning, areas at higher risk for earthquakes include Alaska, California, Hawaii, Oregon, Puerto Rico, Washington and the entire Mississippi River Valley.

 - If you are in a car, pull over and stop.
 Set your parking brake.

 - If you are in bed, turn face down and cover your head and neck with a pillow.

 - If you are outdoors, stay outdoors away from buildings.

 - If you are inside, stay and do not run outside and avoid doorways.

 Wherever you are, drop down to your hands and knees and hold onto something sturdy.
 If you’re using a wheelchair or walker with a seat, make sure your wheels are locked and remain seated until the shaking stops.

 Cover your head and neck with your arms.
 If a sturdy table or desk is nearby, crawl underneath it for shelter.
 If no shelter is nearby, crawl next to an interior wall (away from windows).
 Crawl only if you can reach better cover without going through an area with more debris.
 Stay on your knees or bent over to protect vital organs.